LamJingJie/tlextractor/README.md

 # TLExtractor

 TLExtractor is a Python script designed to extract specific data from tldraw pages.
 It utilizes a template to ensure data accuracy.
-Extracted data is saved as JSON, while images are stored in a folder named after the project title.
+Extracted data is saved as JSON, while processed images (resizing) are stored in a folder named after the project title.
 This script accommodates two scenarios: the **standard tldraw** and **tldraw with a custom submission template**, each with unique but similar designs.

 ## 📄 Custom Submission Template